-The major advantage of using carbon fiber in bow manufacturing is the strength of this material.
+The significant advantage of using carbon fiber in bow manufacturing is the strength of this material.
 But that’s not the only benefit that you get with it.
 Carbon Fiber is also warm to the touch in low temperatures.
 That makes it ideal for hunting in colder climates.
-Carbon fiber is also lighter than both Aluminium or plastic fiber and yet stronger and lighter than both of these materials.
+Carbon fiber is even lighter than both Aluminium or plastic fiber and yet more durable and lighter than both of these materials.

-Hoyt has done their research well to make Carbon Defiant a strong yet light enough to carry around for youth and beginners.
-Given the benefits of carbon fiber, it’s no surprise that the best compound bows in the industry are made with this very material.
+Hoyt has done their research well to make Carbon Defiant strong yet light enough to carry around youth and beginners.
+Given the benefits of carbon fiber, it’s no surprise that the industry’s best compound bows are made with this very material.
 No wonder Carbon Defiant is considered to be top of the line.

 Carbon Defiant’s strength and accuracy are evident in its price tag.
-Rest assured it is no cheap bow to carry around.
-It certainly shows it’s class during the hunt or just while it’s being carried around with its rugged yet strong build.
+Rest assured, it is no cheap bow to carry around.
+It certainly shows its class during the hunt or just while it’s being carried around with its rugged yet strong build.

-Buyers Guide For Best Bowfishing Combo Kit
+Buyers Guide For Bowfishing Bow Kit

-What is Draw Weight
+What is Draw Weight?

 The draw weight of bows ranges from 30 to 80 lbs on most bows.
-What suits you best will depend on your strength, ability, technic and the length of your both hands when stretched to the sides.
-Other factors like your age and gender also come into play but in general, they do not affect the draw weight too much.
+What suits you best will depend on your strength, ability, technic, and the length of both your hands when stretched to the sides.
+Other factors like your age and gender also come into play, but in general, they do not affect the draw weight too much.

-Does Bowfishing Kit Combo Includes Reel
+Does Bowfishing Bow Kit Combo Includes Reel?

-The bow acts as the rod and works as the lever to pull while the line is wound back through the bowfishing reel.
-The bowfishing reels being sold in the market are of two types, open or concealed in the drum.
-Concealed reels are better in my opinion because they keep the line from getting stuck with the ends of the reel.
+The bow acts as the rod and works as the lever to pull while the line rewound through the bow fishing reel.
+The bow fishing reels sold in the market are of two types, open or concealed in the drum.
+Concealed reels are better, in my opinion, because they keep the line from getting stuck with the ends of the coil.